nikpiao-dev/web-portfolio/README.md

 HTML, CSS, JavaScript: Utilizes the fundamentals of web development including HTML for structure, CSS for styling, and JavaScript for interactivity.

+Notes:

+The "Exports" folder houses both a Python file named "quotes.py" and a JSON file named "quotes.json."
+Quotes are manually inputted within the Python file and subsequently converted into JSON format.

 To run this project locally:

 Clone this repository to your local machine.